EnriqueKi/AiAiAi2023/README.md

 ### Monday 27.March
 **Ai Ethics**

+In the morning,

+The afternoon will be a watch party of the Netflix movie Coded Bias.
+Popcorn during the show and idea sharing and discussion afterwards.

+_Resources on Ai Ethics_
+* Ethics by Design and Ethics of Use by EU : https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ethics-by-design-and-ethics-of-use-approaches-for-artificial-intelligence_he_en.pdf
+* Guides and Toolkits by the Coded Bias team : https://www.codedbias.com/take-action
 * Ethical Ai Resources : https://aiartists.org/ai-ethics
 * Algorithmic Justice League - https://www.ajl.org/
 * Ethics for Designers - https://www.ethicsfordesigners.com/tools